 Adam kicked our butts and we loved every second of it.
 In our opinion, there’s nothing better than riding with an instructor like him who constantly keeps you motivated and pushing beyond your limits.
 He never got too aggressive or too in your face.
 Adam is a real athlete and cycler, not just one of those “pretend to be athletic” spin instructors.
 I mean, have you seen those calves…?
 Adam pushed us with each “let’s goooooo!”
 Our advice: listen to Adam and you will thank him afterwards.

-The Williamsburg studio is the nicest FlyWheel studio we’ve been to.
+The FlyWheel studio in Williamsburg is the nicest FlyWheel studio we’ve been to.
 It’s brand new, modern, chic, and exceptionally clean.
 When you enter, there is a lobby but no front desk.
 There are self-service iPads for check in and two employees that can also check you in if the self-service iPads are occupied.
 The lobby has seating, a refrigerator, and apparel for sale.
 Right past the lobby on the left are two changing rooms and as you walk to the back of the studio, there are shoe holders all along the wall with your bike number on it.
 Make sure to pre-select your shoe size!
 The bathrooms have dark wood and dim lighting, and they are spotless.
 As for the studio itself, the stadium seating is a perfect layout.
 All seats are treated equally.
 No matter where you’re sitting, you’ll have a good view of the instructor.
 All in all, the Williamsburg studio is one we’d highly recommend visiting.

 173 N 3rd St, Brooklyn, NY 11211 Williamsburg Spin $$$$